 At Watling view we want to make sure that we assess what really matters.
 In our opinion that is the whole person.
-Watling View assesses pupil’s academic progress in different ways depending on the individual.
-Semi-formal learners are assessed against I Can statements, informal learners are assessed against ImPACTS statements and pupils in reception are assessed against the Early Years Level Descriptors.
+Watling View assesses pupil’s academic progress in a variety of ways depending on the individual.
+Semi-formal learners are assessed against I Can statements.
+Pupils are assessed in KS1-4 in English, Maths, PSHEC, Science and ICT.
+In KS5 pupils are assessed in English, Maths and PSHEC.
+Informal learners are assessed against ImPACTS statements in the areas of communication, cognition, personal social emotional well-being and environmental control technology.
+Pupils in reception are assessed against the outcomes.

 The school assesses progress towards outcomes linked to their EHCP using journey targets.
 The school work with multi professionals, parents and pupils to obtain their aspirations for the individual pupil based on the aims from the EHCP.
 Teachers then use this information to create termly targets for the pupil that link to the outcome on the EHCP.

 The school runs their journey target term dates from October – February, February – May and May – October.
 The rational for this is so that teachers in September are able to work on a current target before setting the next targets for the year.

 Below is an example of a pupils year journey targets, they are across one page so it is clear to see the link from term to term and how they relate to the individuals outcomes on their EHCP.

 When a new pupil starts at Watling View a teacher spends time identifying areas of strength and areas of development.
 The teacher baselines the pupil using the appropriate assessment system.
 Teachers then set an end of year target and an end of key stage target.
 Class teams assess using marking sheets and recording against satellite and journey targets.
 Three times a year teachers will perform a data drop and evaluate pupil progress compared with expected progress for both journey and satellite targets, this information is then used to support termly progress meetings.